cotes2020/chirpy-starter/README.md

 See the [deployment instructions](https://github.com/cotes2020/jekyll-theme-chirpy#deployment) of `jekyll-theme-chirpy`.

-### Updating
+### Upgrading

-Please note that files and directories in this project may change as the [`jekyll-theme-chirpy`][chirpy] is updated.
-When updating, please ensure that the file directory structure of your Jekyll site is the same as that of this project.
+First, please modify the target version number of `jekyll-theme-chirpy` in the `Gemfile` (e.g., `gem "jekyll-theme-chirpy", "~> 4.0", ">= 4.0.1"`).
+In addition, if the major version number is updated, you need to update the critical files to keep them the same as this project.

-And then execute:
+After that, execute the following command:

 ```console
 $ bundle update jekyll-theme-chirpy